Skip to main content

 I remove fat from various places around the knees.
 For example, I may suction underneath the knee or just above the kneecap.
 The outer side of the knee (and surrounding areas) can also be modified with lipo.
 Whatever I do, though, I always focus on blending the upper and lower leg.
 (You can read more about leg, calf, ankle and knee liposuction here.)

-I use a very fine cannula when working on the knee area.
-Consequently, the procedure takes a little longer than in other areas, but the upside is it’s less invasive, which minimises recovery time.
+I use the small cannula when working on the knee area, consequently, the procedure takes a little longer than in other areas.

 Candidates for knee liposuction